JustinG1/Getting-and-Cleaning-Data-Course-Project/CODEBOOK.md

 5 was converted to standing
 6 was converted to laying

+The values in all other columns are the mean of each variable grouped by the subjectid and activities columns.

 The following transformations were applied to the column headings: acc was changed to acceleration mag was changed to magnitude